-If you are travelling on a large vessel, get to know the layout the moment you board.
+If you are traveling on a large vessel, get to know the layout the moment you board.
 Find out where the life-rafts and the life-jackets are stowed.

 Try putting on a life-jacket a few times, get to know how it works, what straps go where.
 In an emergency, this knowledge could save you vital time and could ensure the life-jacket is on securely before you need it.